codecrewny/lifelines_v04/README.md

+# Lifelines App

+This app was created during the [Hack Upon a Cause](https://xogrouphackathon.eventbrite.com) hackathon by the [Code Crew](http://codecrew.co) team.
+This is an ongoing project that is maintained in order to explore technlogies.

+Project Tracking

+There is a [Pivotal Tracker Project](https://www.pivotaltracker.com/s/projects/1011696) where next steps can be tracked, if so desired.
+There is an intention to put together a roadmap on next steps.

 # MEAN Stack

 MEAN is a boilerplate that provides a nice starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm